partnershipPrograms-instructorMelissa/jan2023cohort/lectures/cSharp/commands.md

 ```
 dotnet run
 ```
-- Everything is written in the Progame.cs file
+- Everything is written in the Progam.cs file

 ### Web App
 - Create a new project